These features are available to Ontraport Plus accounts and above.

 Update Actual Close Date

-This campaign simply adds the Deal’s close date once it is moved to the Closed stage of the pipeline.
+This automation simply adds the Deal’s close date once it is moved to the Closed stage of the pipeline.
 This comes in handy when reviewing sales results and for reference in subsequent sales conversations.

 Time Since Last Activity Color Field

-This campaign is designed to show team members which of their Deals are going cold and assigns a task to reach out to the inactive deal.
+This automation is designed to show team members which of their Deals are going cold and assigns a task to reach out to the inactive deal.
 This saves your team’s time by eliminating the need to check each record to find the deals that have not been active.

 Set Deal Size Color Field

-This campaign assigns colors to cards that correspond with deal sizes so team members can quickly understand the monetary value of the deal.
+This automation assigns colors to cards that correspond with deal sizes so team members can quickly understand the monetary value of the deal.
 Color-coded cues allow reps to instantly zero in on the deals that are hottest, biggest or highest priority.

 Check out the video about how to use color fields to learn more.